AnyChart/docs.anychart.com/Basic_Charts_Types/Error_Chart.md

 </tr>
 </tbody></table>

 <br>Let's take a look at this part of code.
-As we can see the both error values are defined for some points, but since we configured the error mode as "none", nothing will be rendered.
+As we can see the both error values are defined for some points (see the chart above), but since we configured the error mode as "none", nothing will be rendered.
 ```
   var series = chart.marker([
     {'x': 192, 'y': 9, 'xUpperError': '2%', 'xLowerError': '1%'},